• Skip to primary navigation

 Serve these up with maple syrup and whipped cream, or get a little fancy and choose from our suggestions below, or any one of your favorite waffle toppings.
 The more the merrier!

-A stack of waffles topped with syrup and whipped cream.
+A fork digging into a stack of waffles topped with whipped cream.

 • Baking Powder and Baking Soda - these help make fluffy Pumpkin Waffles.

-• Spices - you can use pumpkin pie spice mix, or add cinnamon, ginger, cloves and nutmeg individually.
+• Pumpkin Pie Spice – you can use pumpkin pie spice mix, or add cinnamon, ginger, cloves and nutmeg individually.

 • Pumpkin Puree - canned pumpkin is simplest, or you can make your own homemade pumpkin puree.